Brandeis University: 21st century

 The university announced that the decision to withdraw the invitation was made after a discussion between Ayaan Ali and President Frederick Lawrence, stating that "She is a compelling public figure and advocate for women's rights ... but we cannot overlook certain of her past statements".
 According to Brandeis, Ali was never invited to speak at commencement, she was only invited to receive an honorary degree.
 Ali said that Brandeis' decision surprised her because Brandeis said they did not know what she had said in the past even though her speeches were publicly available on the internet, calling it a "feeble excuse".
 Ali stated that the university's decision was motivated in part by fear of offending Muslims.
 She argued that the "spirit of free expression" referred to in the Brandeis statement has been betrayed and stifled.

-While some commentators such as Abdullah Antepli, the Muslim chaplain and adjunct faculty of Islamic Studies at Duke University, applauded the decision and warned against "making renegades into heroes", other academic commentators such as the University of Chicago's Jerry Coyne and the George Mason University Foundation Professor David Bernstein criticized the decision as an attack on academic values such as freedom of inquiry and intellectual independence from religious pressure groups.
+While some commentators such as Abdullah Antepli, the Muslim chaplain and adjunct faculty of Islamic Studies at Duke University, applauded the decision and warned against "making renegades into heroes," other academic commentators such as the University of Chicago's Jerry Coyne and the George Mason University Foundation Professor David Bernstein criticized the decision as an attack on academic values such as freedom of inquiry and intellectual independence from religious pressure groups.

+In 2017, a planned student performance of a play called "Buyer Beware" about Lenny Bruce by Brandeis alumnus Michael Weller was first postponed over concerns about racism, then prompting the playwright to withdraw the play in favor of staging it elsewhere.

+The university adopted official free expression principles in 2018.
+A new presidential taskforce to review the university's free expression guidelines was set up in 2024.

+In 2021, a student group's "oppressive language list" was removed from the university website after it got outside attention for its suggestion to avoid the term "trigger warning."

+President Ronald Liebowitz announced his resignation in September 2024 following a faculty no-confidence vote amid budget concerns and controversy over the handling of pro-Palestinian protests on campus -- the fifth university president to step down that year at least in part in connection with the 2024 pro-Palestinian protests on university campuses, according to the New York Times.

 Presidents

-The presidents of Brandeis University are as follows.
+The presidents of Brandeis University include:

 Campus

 The Heller School

-The Heller School for Social Policy and Management is notable for its programs in social policy, health policy and management, and international development.
-Researchers at the graduate school and research institution research policy in health; mental health; substance abuse; children, youth, and families; aging; international and community development; developmental disabilities; philanthropy; and work and inequalities.
-U.S. News & World Report ranked the Heller School in the top 10 schools of social policy in its 2013 rankings.
+The Heller School for Social Policy and Management has programs in social policy, health policy and management, and international development.

 International Business School

-Brandeis International Business School is a professional school dedicated to teaching and research in business, finance, economics and data analytics.
-The International Business School is an AACSB-accredited institution with programs ranked among the best in the world.

-The International Business School offers five graduate programs, two accelerated graduate programs, six dual-degree programs and undergraduate majors and minors in business and economics.
-The school was established in 1994 as the Graduate School of International Economics and Finance, offering a PhD in International Economics and Finance and Master of Arts in International Economics and Finance (MA).
-In 1998, the school launched the Master of Business Administration (MBA) and Master of Science in finance (MSF) programs.
+Brandeis International Business School was established in 1994 as the Graduate School of International Economics and Finance.
 In 2003, the school changed its name to Brandeis International Business School.
-In 2018, the school launched the Master of Science in business analytics (MSBA) program.